feldera/feldera/docs/sql/integer.md

   </tr>
   <tr>
     <td><code>SEQUENCE(start, end)</code></td>
     <td>returns an array of integers from start to end (inclusive).
-If end < start, an empty array is returned.
+If end &lt; start, an empty array is returned.
 If any of the arguments are NULL, NULL is returned.</td>
   </tr>
 </table>